Julampus/ACADEMIA/Barnard 2025-2026/IntroBioO&P/Labs/O&P Lab 5 - Sunflower Germination I.md

 #biology #lab
 ## Lab Description
-In this lab, we planted sunflower ([[Asteraceae]]) seeds in three planters filled with different growing media: Soil, Soil & Gravel, and Soil & Woodchips.
+In this lab, we planted sunflower ([[Asteraceae]]) seeds in three planters filled with different growing media: Soil, Soil & Gravel, and Soil & Woodchips (another group, rather than testing soil substrate, was testing various levels of salinity in the water).
 We predicted that the sunflowers would grow best in pure soil, as the general scientific consensus is that sunflowers growing in soil and woodchips slows growth rate and stunts potential growth height.
 A dissection of the individual florets of the sunflower was conducted.
 A collection and analysis of the data will be performed the following lab
 ## Notes